Follow The Horsey Hostess

 Our private farm is located at 7 Anthony Lane, Saratoga Springs, NY 12866.

-We offer Equine Assisted Learning for general wellness and stress relief, riding fundamentals, and beginning riding lessons for individuals aged 8 years and older.
+We offer Equine Assisted Learning for general wellness and stress relief, riding fundamentals, and riding lessons for individuals aged 8 years and older.
+We can also create a special “horsey experience” just for you!
 We hope to see you soon!

 Be my guest as I introduce you to my horses at our small, private farm located 7 miles from downtown Saratoga Springs.
 We call our newly constructed space “Fox Ridge Farm” and we work hard to make sure it is clean, safe, and quiet.
 Spend an hour (or more) learning a little “horsey language” and slowing down your day for a bit.
 We offer both riding and non-riding horse experiences.
 We call our Horsey Hostess sessions “Social Hours” because working with horses is truly all about developing relationships and clear communication!

 Horses constantly communicate through body language and breath.
 Current research indicates that they even have social rules or etiquette around greetings, moving as a herd, and levels of friendship.
 As The Horsey Hostess, I will help to “translate” what my horses may have to say and give you the tools to clearly convey your own thoughts.
 My greatest hope as Hostess is that during your Social Hour you will relax, make meaningful connections, and enjoy yourself!
 Your social hour does not have to include riding.
 No prior experience with horses is necessary.